 - You have both Medicare Part A and Medicare Part B - -- and -- you live in our geographic service area (Section 2.2 below describes our service area).
-Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - -- and you are a United States citizen or are lawfully present in the United States
+Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - -- and -- you are a United States citizen or are lawfully present in the United States

-Section 2.2 Here is the plan service area for SSM Health Plan Integrity
+Section 2.2 Here is the plan service area for our plan

-SSM Health Plan Integrity is available only to individuals who live in our plan service area.
+Our plan is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.